AudithSoftworks/Uniform/README.md

       param3: value
     });

-Alternately, you can specify global defaults by using the `defaults` property.
+Alternately, you can specify global defaults by using the `defaults` property.  *Note: The property name changed in v2.0.*

     $.uniform.defaults.checkedClass = "uniformCheckedClass";
 	$.uniform.defaults.fileBtnText = "Pick a file";